-Entomology is the branch of zoology, which is mainly involved with the study of insects, their characteristics, general anatomy, morphology and its contributions to the biological diversity and a variety of other fields of science.
+Entomology is the branch of zoology, which is mainly involved with studying insects, their characteristics, general anatomy, morphology and their contributions to biological diversity and a variety of other fields of science.

-Scientists who study insects, their structure, different parts, along with their functions and other features are called Entomologists.
+Scientists who study insects and their structure, different parts, functions, and other features are called Entomologists.
 William Kirby is called the father of entomology based on his contributions to the field of Entomology.

 Aristotle – the Greek philosopher and scientist was the first person to present the anatomy of Insects based on his groundwork for modern entomology.

 Insects are found all around us.
 No matter where we live, and what we do.
 We all come across these insects.
 Some are poisonous and cause harm, while some are non-poisonous and do not bite or cause any harm to humans.
 Similar to humans, there are few insects which cause harm to both plants and animals.

 Entomology mainly deals with the scientific study of insects.
 Entomology is derived from the Greek word- Entomon meaning notched, also referred to as the body segments found in all insects.
 The study of entomology also deals with the study of the relationship between insects, humans, food, biological diversity, pharmaceuticals, our environment, and other fields of science.

 Apart from studying the anatomy and physiology of insects, entomology is widely used in many other disciplines, including evolutionary biology and medical research.
 It helps agricultural entomologists to protect valuable resources from insect pests and also in the studies of biodiversity.
 This is the area concerned with physiological and population processes.
 Insect Drosophila melanogaster has been widely used as a model species in genetic studies for years.

 Listed below are a few of them.